EduardBargues/bcn_sls_meet_up_ohpen_api/presentation.md

 ## Developers

-- Security first design.
+- Security first approach.
 They develop exactly like in production.
 - They can create/destroy environments and apis via pull requests.

 # 👀 Monitoring from day 0